-Though now a days we have no knead breads also but that depends on the recipe.
+Though nowadays we have no-knead bread also but that depends on the recipe.
 If the recipe asks for kneading the dough then you have to.

 Well, kneading is essential to strengthen the gluten.

 Gluten refers to the stringy bands of proteins that give bread its structure and texture.
-As we knead the dough, either manually or in stand mixer, those strands of gluten are tighten up and get into line.
+As we knead the dough, either manually or in a stand mixer, those strands of gluten are tightened up and get into line.

 Knead the dough for 12-15 minutes by hand or 8-10 minutes in a mixer.

 Once you mix everything and start kneading, then initially it is very tough.
 The dough is very heavy and sticks badly to your hands.

 When you start kneading the dough it is like a wild animal totally out of control.
 But don’t worry its just a matter of a few minutes.
 You just keep kneading it, preferably on the kitchen counter as then you can use both your hands.
 Knead it using stretch and fold method (like that of washing clothes by hand).
 You may lightly grease your hands in between.
 Soon you will be amazed to see your clean hands and also that how easily you can handle the dough the way you want.
 Now it is like your tamed animal, who will obey your command.
 Roll this dough in your bowl (with dough stricken all over) and once again you will feel happy to see your clean bowl.

 My tip: After mixing everything, cover it and just leave it for 6-7 minutes.
 As they say, time is a big healer, same way time plays its role here and the dough becomes manageable.
 Then I gather it roughly into a ball and just flip it between my hands, from one hand to other and after 8 to 10 flipping it stops sticking, then I put it on counter/food processor for kneading.